 Witch Hazel - Hamamelis Virginiana

 Witch Hazel ointment and medicines can be made from the leaves.
-It naturally grows in Nova Scotia west to Ontario Canada, and south Florida and Texas in the US. widely used for medicinal uses by the American Indians.
-Witch Hazel can be used to treat swelling, inflammations and tumors.
+It naturally grows in Nova Scotia west to Ontario Canada, and south Florida and Texas in the US.
+Widely used for medicinal uses by the Native Americans.
+Witch Hazel can be used to treat swelling, inflammations, and tumors.
 It cannot be sold separately as a consumer product.
 The distilled witch hazel sold in drug stores and pharmacies typically contain no tannin.

 It does not produce enough essential oils.
 The twigs can be used as diving rods, or just hazel twigs can be used in England.
-One can use is as a natural remedy for things such as psoriasis and eczema.
+One can use it as a natural remedy for things such as psoriasis and eczema.
 Treat insect bites, poison ivy, and hemorrhoids.
 Its recommended to the woman to help reduce swelling and soothe wounds resulting from childbirth.
-They grow in clusters of rich yellow to orange red flowers which will expand in autumn.
+They grow in clusters of creamy yellow to orange, red flowers which will expand in autumn.
 The Persian Ironwood is a closely related tree formerly treated as Hamamelis persica.